06/08/2017 0 Comments

 7 Easy Tips for Keeping Your Cat Safe This Winter

 Winter can be tough on all of us, but it can be especially tough on cats who like to venture outdoors despite Toronto’s heavy snowfall.
 There are always dangers lurking outside for cats, but felines are especially vulnerable in colder temperatures.
 These seven tips will help you protect your furry friend.

 Essential fatty acids can thicken your cat’s fur.
 Help your cat get ready for winter naturally by supplementing their diet.
-Talk to one of the cat-care specialists at Toronto’s animal clinics—Bellamy-Lawrence and Brimley-Lawrence--for more information.
+Talk to one of the cat-care specialists at Toronto’s animal clinic—Bellamy-Lawrence Animal Hospital--for more information.

 2. Give them time to adapt

 If your cat is going to be spending time outside this winter, make sure that they have time to adjust to the cooler weather.
 Let your cat out for short periods of time every day to help them grow their winter coat.